 Flour tortillas – warmed on an open flame or in a cast iron skillet

 Pour New Mexican chiles and liquid in to large pot on medium heat.
 Shred whole green chiles by hand and add chiles and liquid to pot.
 In large skillet on medium-high heat, add two TBS lard or olive oil and add onions and garlic.
 Cook until the onions are soft and translucent then add to pot.
 I like to slightly caramelize until the onions around the edges of the pan are browned to add flavor.
 Add a little bit more lard or olive oil to pan.
 In a medium bowl add the flour and about a TBS of salt and mix together.
 Dredge pork chunks through flour mixture to coat then brown pork on both sides in pan.
 This will take a few batches.
 Add to the pot after second side is browned.
 The flour from the pork will thicken the sauce.
-Add water to get the desired consistency.
+Add water or chicken broth to get the desired consistency.
 Add salt to taste.
 Cook for 2-3 hours until pork is tender and fat is rendered.
 Serve in a bowl with a warm stack of flour tortillas!
 Hope you enjoy!

 Over 20 years ago I took a trip to Mexico in a village off the beaten path and had one of the simplest and most amazing bowls of tortilla soup.
 It was a small village and my bowl just had chicken broth, some carrots and some tortilla chips.
 The broth had so much flavor and nuance but was still mild and comforting.
 It was so wonderful that every bowl of tortilla soup since then has paled in comparison.